macjustice/gitlab-presentation/presentation.md

 git push origin master
 ```

 ^ A quick example.
 Install git-lfs, open an existing git repo, use `git lfs install` to initialize lfs in that repo, then specify the file types you would like to track.
-From here, you can use standard git commands to stage files, commit your changes, then push them to a remote server.
+From here on, you can use standard git commands to stage files, commit your changes, then push them to a remote server, just like you would with a standard git repo.

 ---
 ![left](https://gitlab.com/gitlab-com/gitlab-artwork/raw/master/wordmark/stacked_wm_no_bg.png)